1936 Northeastern United States flood

 The 1936 Northeastern United States flood was a historic flood that occurred across the Northeastern United States, as well as the Mid-Atlantic region and Ohio, in March 1936.
 Record-setting flooding after a combination of a particularly precipitation-heavy winter and large amounts of rainfall in March caused severe damage across the region.

 Record heights were recorded in many rivers, including the Connecticut River, which peaked at 37.6 feet in Hartford, the Merrimack River, the Pemigewasset River, and the Androscoggin River.

-The flood led to an estimated 150 to 200 deaths across the Northeast, and hundreds of millions of dollars in damage in 1936 dollars. $100 million in 1936 dollars is equivalent in purchasing power to about $2.2 billion dollars in 2023.
+The flood led to an estimated 150 to 200 deaths across the Northeast, and hundreds of millions of dollars in damage in 1936 dollars. $100 million in 1936 dollars is equivalent in purchasing power to about $2.2 billion in 2023.

 Background

 The winter of 1935–36 was particularly cold, and more snowfall than usual fell in the Northeast.
 When March arrived, along with warmer temperatures, this snow began to melt, causing water levels in rivers to rise.
 This was aggravated by several precipitation-heavy storm systems, which hit the region back to back in early to mid March.
 The first of these storm systems hit the region starting on March 9, associated with a warm front which stalled over the area.
 Significant amounts of rain fell, with amounts as high as 5 inch reported in Northern New England.
 A second storm system arrived around March 18, which produced even more rain than the previous one.
 Pinkham Notch in New Hampshire recorded 10 inch of rain between March 18 and 19.

 In its report on the flooding, the United States Geological Survey described March 1936 in no uncertain terms: "The depths of rainfall mark this period as one of the greatest concentrations of precipitation, in respect to time and magnitude of the area covered, of which there is record in this country."